heapwolf/d/README.md

 # Public Key Infrastructure
 Using git over https secures your code when it moves over the network, adding public key infrastructure means less password management.
+To understand how this would work on the receiving side, see this example [server](https://github.com/hij1nx/d/blob/master/examples/server/server.js).

  - Generate a private key to use with your service